awilli32/jsmini/01-Class-Activities/09-SQL/4/Activities/02-Stu_Mine_the_Subquery/README.md

 ### Instructions

-First, create a view that returns all actors for each film.
-The view should contain the following columns:
+#### With Subqueries
-* `film_title`
+* Using subqueries, identify all actors who appear in the film ALTER VICTORY in the `pagila` database.

-* `actor_full_name` (be sure to concatenate first and last name from the `actor` table)
+* Using subqueries, display the titles of films that the employee Jon Stephens rented to customers.

-Create one view using subqueries and create the other view using joins.
+#### With Joins

-Use that view to accomplish the following:
+* Using a join, identify all actors who appear in the film ALTER VICTORY in the `pagila` database.

-* Identify all actors who appear in the film ALTER VICTORY in the `sakila` database.
+* Using a join, display the titles of films that the employee Jon Stephens rented to customers.

 #### Discussion
 Discuss your preferred method for achieving this result.